morph13nd/seniordesign/blog13.md

 ### What is IPCONFIG?

- It also allows some control over your network adapters, IP addresses (specifically assigned by DHCP), even your DNS cache.Ipconfig superseded the previous winipcfg utility.
-By using ipconfig, at the command prompt, type ipconfig to run the utility with options The default command output contains the IP address, netmask, and gateway for all network adapters.
+It also allows some control over your network adapters, IP addresses (assigned to DHCP), and even your DNS archive.
+Default value of the command output contains the IP address, netmask, and gateway for all network adapters.

 ![Image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftechnologyrss.com%2Fwp-content%2Fuploads%2F2017%2F09%2Fipconfig.png)